Tappr/objective-c-style-guide/README.md

 ## Methods

 In method signatures, there should be a space after the scope (-/+ symbol).
 There should be a space between the method segments.
+Each method segment after the first should be on a new line and they should line up at the colon

 **For Example**:
 ```objc